afirstenberg/multivocal/README.md

 ### Intents, Actions, and Outents

-User actions in Dialogflow are represented by two things: The Intent name and the Action name.
+User actions are represented by two things: The Intent name and the Action name.
 Multivocal prefixes these with "Intent." and "Action." respectively and stores them in the environment values below.

-In general, for either platform, you should be planning on the "Action".
+In general, for most platforms, you should be planning on the "Action".

 * ActionName
-    The action name provided from Dialogflow
-    or the handler name provided from Actions Builder
+    The action name provided from Dialogflow 1 or 2, the fulfillment key provided for Dialogflow 3, or the handler name provided from Actions Builder
 * Action
     The action name prefixed with "Action."